pddisense/pdd-client/README.md

 ```

 This will create a `dist/chrome.zip` package.
+You then need to upload the latest package via the [Chrome Developer Dashboard](https://chrome.google.com/webstore/developer/dashboard).
+Alternatively, you can use the `-publish` flag on the release script to automatically upload it to the Web store by using the APIs.

 ## About
 Private Data Donor is a research project whose goal is to collect web search queries, in order to identify outbreaks of infectious diseases much earlier than ever before.